CocoaPress/docs/docs/Assembly/start.md

 There are some tools you'll need that aren't included in your Cocoa Press Kit.

 - Wire Cutters (for trimming zip ties)
-- Paper Towels (to wipe off any excess chocolate)
 - Heat-setting Tool / Soldering Iron (to insert your heat-seat inserts)
+    - Your heat-set tool should be capable of fitting M2 and M3 inserts.
+Test-fit them before beginning assembly.
 - Small Phillips Screwdriver (for the button head screws on the exterior of the printer)
 - Small Flathead Screwdriver (for wire terminals on the Archim2)
+- Paper Towels (to wipe off any excess chocolate)

 ### Heatset Technique